-SPARC is an annual psychology research conference and community event designed to facilitate personal and professional enrichment as both undergraduate and graduate psychology students share their reflections and research ideas in a 10-minute presentation.
+SPARC is an annual psychology research conference and community event designed to facilitate personal and professional enrichment as both undergraduate and graduate psychology students share their reflections and research ideas in 10-minute presentations.

 An in-depth article about SPARC was published in the Perspectives magazine for UWG friends and alumni, which you can read here .

-All undergraduate and graduate psychology at UWG students are invited to submit their proposals and attend the annual conference.
+All psychology students at UWG are invited to submit their proposals and attend the conference.

-The Student Psychology Annual Research Conference ( SPARC) is a research conference designed to facilitate personal and professional enrichment as both undergraduate and graduate students share their papers and projects in a 10-minute presentation.
-It is a wonderful way for undergraduate and graduate students alike to present and get feedback in a supportive and collaborative environment, is a great addition to your résumé, and is truly one of the department’s most celebratory and communal events of the school year!
+The Student Psychology Annual Research Conference ( SPARC) is a research conference designed to facilitate personal and professional enrichment as both undergraduate and graduate students share their papers and projects in 10-minute presentations.
+It is a wonderful way for psychology students to present and get feedback in a supportive and collaborative environment.
+It is a great addition to your résumé, and truly one of the department’s most celebratory and communal events of the school year!

 Frequently Asked Questions and Additional Information

 What is SPARC?